PDXChinese/pdxchinese.github.io/_pages/youthconference.md

 To congratulate Daphne Wu on her courageous participation of the first community Rose Princess Contest.

+* Motivational Speech by Erik Svilich

+One of the founders of Spark Technology Education

 ### Afternoon Session: Seminars on Youth Physical and Mental Health

 1:30 pm - 2:15 Substance Use Prevention and Recovery, by **Pam Pearce**, [Community Living Above](https://communitylivingabove.org/)